How to tell if Bananas is bad, rotten or spoiled?

 There are, of course, certain health risks associated with spoiled food, so always remember to practice food safety and enjoy you food before their shelf life has expired!

 How to store Bananas to extend its shelf life?

 Bananas ripen at room temperature, so to stunt the ripening process bananas can be placed in the refrigerator.
 Bananas can also be frozen, but the texture will change.

 .If you find your bananas have turned brown, try our banana bread recipe.Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

 What are our shelf life resources?

-Our banana shelf life content for fresh fruits incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of fresh fruits.
+In determining how long Bananas lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Bananas.

-Although the shelf life of bananas information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion.
-So, how long will food last?
-Let’s find out!
+Although the Bananas shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
+Please eat responsibly!